orlowdev/or-pipets/readme.md

 import { EventEmitter } from 'events'
-// You also need node-fetch for this to work import fetch, { Response } from 'node-fetch' import { AsyncPipe } from 'pipets'
+// You also need node-fetch for this to work import fetch, { Response } from 'node-fetch' import { AsyncPipe } from 'or-pipets'

 const emitter = new EventEmitter()